Browsers and the Web

 Perhaps.It is indeed true that one or more of the implementation choices could be replaced, and perhaps that will happen over time.
 For example, JavaScript might eventually be replaced by another language or technology, HTTP by some other protocol, or HTML by a successor.
 Yet the web will stay the web, because any successor format is sure to support a superset of functionality, and have the same fundamental structure.
 The web is, after all, an experiment; the core technologies evolve and grow.
 But the web is not an accident; its original design reflects truths not just about computing, but about how human beings can connect and interact.
 The web not only survived but thrived during the virtualization of hosting and content, specifically due to the elegance and effectiveness of this original design.

-The key thing to understand is this grand experiment is not over.
+The key thing to understand is that this grand experiment is not over.
 The essence of the web will stay, but by building web browsers you have the chance to shape its future.

 So let me tell you what it’s like to contribute to a browser.
-Some time during my first few months of working on Chrome, I came across the code implementing the<br> tag—look at that, the good-old <br> tag, which I’ve used many times to insert newlines into web pages!
+Some time during my first few months of working on Chrome, I came across the code implementing the<br> tag—look at that, the good old <br> tag, which I’ve used many times to insert newlines into web pages!
 And the implementation turns out to be barely any code at all, both in Chrome and in this book’s simple browser.

 But Chrome as a whole—its features, speed, security, reliability—wow.
 Thousands of person-years went into it.
-There is a constant pressure to do more—to add more features, to improve performance, to keep up with the “web ecosystem”—for the thousands of businesses, millions of developers,I usually prefer “engineer”—hence the title of this book—but “developer” or “web developer” is much more common on the web.
+There is constant pressure to do more—to add more features, to improve performance, to keep up with the “web ecosystem”—for the thousands of businesses, millions of developers,I usually prefer “engineer”—hence the title of this book—but “developer” or “web developer” is much more common on the web.
 One important reason is that anyone can build a web page—not just trained software engineers and computer scientists.
 “Web developer” also is more inclusive of additional, critical roles like designers, authors, editors, and photographers.
 A web developer is anyone who makes web pages, regardless of how. and billions of users on the web.

 Working on such a codebase can feel daunting.
 I often find lines of code last touched 15 years ago by someone I’ve never met; or even now discover files and classes that I never knew existed; or see lines of code that don’t look necessary, yet turn out to be important.
 What does that 15-year-old code do?
 What is the purpose of these new-to-me files?
 Is that code there for a reason?

 Every browser has thousands of unfixed bugs, from the smallest of mistakes to myriad mix ups and mismatches.
 Every browser must be endlessly tuned and optimized to squeeze out that last bit of performance.
-Every browser requires painstaking work to continuously refactor the code to reduce its complexity, often through the carefulBrowsers are so performance-sensitive that, in many places, merely the introduction of an abstraction—the function call or branching overhead—can have an unacceptable performance cost! introduction of modularization and abstraction.
+Every browser requires painstaking work to continuously refactor the code to reduce its complexity, often through the carefulBrowsers are so performance-sensitive that, in many places, merely the introduction of an abstraction—a function call or branching overhead—can have an unacceptable performance cost! introduction of modularization and abstraction.

 What makes a browser different from most massive code bases is their urgency.
 Browsers are nearly as old as any “legacy” codebase, but are not legacy, not abandoned or half-deprecated, not slated for replacement.
 On the contrary, they are vital to the world’s economy.
 Browser engineers must therefore fix and improve rather than abandon and replace.
 And since the character of the web itself is highly decentralized, the use cases met by browsers are to a significant extent not determined by the companies “owning” or “controlling” a particular browser.
 Other people—including you—can and do contribute ideas, proposals, and implementations.

 What’s amazing is that, despite the scale and the pace and the complexity, there is still plenty of room to contribute.
-Every browser today is open-source, which opens up its implementation to the whole community of web developers.
-Browsers evolve like giant R&D projects, where new ideas are constantly being proposed and tested out.
+Every browser today is open source, which opens up its implementation to the whole community of web developers.
+Browsers evolve like giant research projects, where new ideas are constantly being proposed and tested out.
 As you would expect, some features fail and some succeed.
 The ones that succeed end up in specifications and are implemented by other browsers.
 Every web browser is open to contributions—whether fixing bugs or proposing new features or implementing promising optimizations.

 And it’s worth contributing, because working on web browsers is a lot of fun.